dschalk/monads-for-functional-javascript/README.md

   The code here is not annotated, but detailed examinations of the code behind the multiplayer simulated dice game, persistent todo list, chat feature, and several other demonstrations can be found at [http://schalk.net:3055](http://schalk.net:3055), where the code is running online.

 ## Basic Monad

+The definition of Monad, which is the basic monad constructor, is somewhat obscure.
+It isn't intended as a puzzle, so a little explanation is in order.

+The term "monad" will mean "instance of Monad".
+Monad could have been defined as a class, but the current definition suffices.

+Monads are created by code such as "const m = new Monad("anything", "m")".
+The arguments will be the values of m.x and m.id.
+New instances of Monad with the same name, "m", can supersede the previous value of "m" in the global space through the use of the method "ret()".
+For example, m.ret("something else") changes the value of m.x from "anything" to "something else" in the global space.
+Previously defined references to m retain their previous values, so if the statement "var b = m" preceded "m.ret("something else"), b.x === "anything" would continue to return true. m can be mutated with a statement such as m.x = "clobbered x", but that is not done anywhere in the demonstrations presented here.

+The value of m.x in the global space can also be changed through the use of the "bnd()" method.
+For example, m.ret(3) followed by m.bnd(cube) causes m.x === 27 to be true globally while prior values of m, such as those which are elements of arrays or which have identifiers, remain unchanged.
+If there was no reference to m, the previous instance becomes subject to removal by the garbage collector.

+ The bnd() method can leave the calling monad\'s global value unchanged while assigning a value (in the global space) to another previously defined monad or to a freshly created monad.
+So regardless of whether or not "m2" is defined, m.ret(4) followed by m.bnd(cube,"$m2") causes m.x === 4 and m2.x === 64 to both return true.
+This is accomplished by checking to see if m.bnd(func, ...args) returns a monad.
+If it does, the adjunct function "testPrefix" looks for a pattern that matches "$val" in the arguments that were provided to m.bnd(func, ...args).
+If the pattern is found, the global space acquires a monad named "val" with val.x === func(m.x, ...args).
+If no monad named "val" previously existed, one is created.
+Otherwise, val\'s global definition gets superseded. val can be any sequence of characters that constitute a valid javascript identifier.

+Instances of Monad facilitate changing values without mutation.
+They also provide a way to chain function calls.
+For example, m.ret(2).bnd(add, 1).bnd(cube) causes m.x === 27 to return true.
+This works because ret(), add, and cube all return monads when they are applied to m.x.
+The definition of add and cube are shown below and can be found in the Github repository.

+So, with that out of the way, here are the definitions of Monad and testPrefix:

   ```javascript
     var Monad = function Monad(z = 19, g = 'generic') {